Henri Bénard: Bordeaux

 In 1910, Bénard moved to Bordeaux, where he was now a professor and chair of general physics.
 One of his colleagues there was Pierre Duhem.
 Bénard continued to study vortex shedding, analyzing the Lyon films to measure the wavelength and frequency of vortex shedding as other parameters are varied, such as the flow speed and the geometry of the obstacle.
 He also made films of thermal convection.

 Also in 1910, Bénard began collaborating with Camille Dauzère (1869–1944), who became a key collaborator in Bénard's fluid dynamics research.
 Dauzère studied the problems of thermal convection and solidification, prompting Bénard himself to revisit the topic and even speculate, based on Dauzère's work, that the lunar craters may have been formed by thermal convection and solidification.
 Henri Deslandres had also noticed the analogy with lunar craters, as well as pointing out (correctly, as it turns out) a further analogy with solar granulation.

-In 1913–1914, Bénard and Dauzère made a series of eight films, on convection and solidification in an evaporating fluid, which were produced with the aid of a large firm, the Gaumont studio.
+In 1913–1914, Bénard and Dauzère made a series of eight films, on convection and solidification in an evaporating fluid, which were produced with the aid of a large firm, Gaumont.
 Also in these years, the two scientists received subsidies from the Bonaparte Fund, administered by the French Academy of Science, for their research.

 Dauzère completed his Ph.D. in 1919 in Paris, after spending a year doing solidification experiments under Charles Fabre in Toulouse.
 Dauzère then became director of the Pic du Midi observatory in 1920 until his retirement in 1937.

 In 1919, Bénard was elected to the Council of the University of Bordeaux, and he began publishing the results of his wartime work (see next section).